mcharouk/aws/DiscoveryDays/GenAI-usecases.md

 *   Crypto.com is a large cryptocurrency exchange and trading platform serving 100 million users across 90 countries.
 *   The company is focused on driving user adoption of cryptocurrency through partnerships and a comprehensive service offering.
 *   They leverage AI to improve customer experience, including sentiment analysis for market insights.
+* Users can access the **latest news and information from both crypto and traditional news sources**.
+Each subscription is tailored to the user’s trading level and the coins in their wallet

 ## Issue

-*   Crypto.com needed to provide timely and accurate market intelligence to its users, particularly sentiment analysis of crypto news.
+*   Crypto.com needed to provide timely and accurate market intelligence to its users, particularly **sentiment analysis** of crypto news.
-*   Existing open-source machine learning (ML) models had limitations in accuracy, especially with multilingual data.
+*   Existing open-source machine learning (ML) models had limitations in accuracy, **especially with multilingual data**.
-*   Self-hosting large language models (LLMs) was proving to be expensive and computationally intensive.
+*   **Self-hosting large language models (LLMs)** was proving to be expensive and computationally intensive.
 *   They needed a solution to effectively integrate and synthesize outputs from multiple ML models (both pre-trained and custom) for reliable market insights.

 ## Solution